advancedresearch/the_century_of_satire/README.md

 A text that might have been written in the genre of Roman satire, might later be interpreted more seriously, as the theological language bias changed from Seshatic to Platonism.

+### Is the development from Early Christianity to Late Christianity unique with respect to the main hypothesis?

+The main hypothesis of The Century of Satire project is that human biases in general are linked structurally to Infinite-Valued Logic.

+With other words, the main hypothesis being tested is not unique to this project.
+The main hypothesis makes predictions about all human religions and cultures, not for the history of Christianity in particular.

+In Path Semantics, one can construct Infinite-Valued Logic in two ways:

+- Using path semantical quality e.g. `a ~~ b`
+- Using path semantical qubit e.g. `~a`

+Both operations can be defined in terms of each other using Standard Path Semantics.

+When you do it in the way of path semantical qubit, it looks a lot like Buddhism.
+The expression `~a` can be thought of as direct Englightenment, with `!~a` as a satirical negation used some expressions, e.g. "If you meet the Buddhy on the road, kill him".

+The main hypothesis predicts that any human culture, not just religion in general, has language biases of Infinite-Valued Logic.
+This means, when cultures and religions change over time, this is a dynamics in language biases, which is itself a fundamental language bias in Joker Calculus: Seshatism.

+However, there is a specific hypothesis that was formed in The Century of Satire project: The Ouroboros Hypothesis.
+This hypothesis attempts to explain the literary origin of Early Christianity, that caused thousands of people to write the texts we have from Early Christians.
+The Ouroboros Hypothesis is unique to the development from Early Christianity to Late Christianity.

 ### Roman Satire

 One of the things recently discovered is that some Early Christians write in the contemporary cultural genre of Roman satire.